 They make sure that the aircraft is maintained.
 They arrange the storage of the aircraft.
 Private jet management companies essentially ensure that your aircraft is airworthy and ready to fly.

-For example, Zenith aviation state that “we can hire pilots, manage their training, arrange all flights, perform maintenance and sell your aircraft for charter as required.”
+For example, Zenith aviation states that “we can hire pilots, manage their training, arrange all flights, perform maintenance, and sell your aircraft for charter as required.”